-This Southern Potato Salad recipe is the best classic, creamy version with hard-boiled eggs, mayonnaise, pickle relish and a dash of mustard.
-It’s a must-have for any celebration or barbecue.
+This Southern Potato Salad is the best creamy version made with simple ingredients.
+Tender potatoes, hard-boiled eggs, mayonnaise, sweet relish and a dash of mustard come together perfectly in must-have recipe for any celebration or barbecue.

 You know those recipes you call your mom for.
-This is one of those recipes.
-I grew up (in Eastern NC) on my grandmother’s Potato Salad and for the longest time never had a true “recipe”.
+This potato salad recipe is one of those recipes.
+I grew up (in Eastern NC) on my grandmother’s old-fashioned Potato Salad and she never had an “exact recipe”.
 She just tossed in the ingredients and did the taste test.

 Makes 8 servings